Bunching and Taxing Multidimensional Skills: Introduction

 An important strand of papers in \citet{Scheuer:2014}, \citet{Rothschild:2013,Rothschild:2014,Rothschild:2016} analyze nonlinear optimal taxation with multidimensional heterogeneity.
-These papers achieve tractability by representing their multidimensional problem as a unidimensional screening problem with an endogenous wage distribution.
-Moreover, \citet{Rothschild:2014,Rothschild:2016} in the multidimensional case and \citet{Scheuer:2017} also emphasize the importance of the labor market sorting problem. \citet{Lehmann:2021} and \citet{Golosov:2022} use a first-order approach to theoretically and numerically study multidimensional optimal taxation when there is no bunching.
+These papers achieve tractability by transforming the multidimensional problem into a unidimensional screening problem with an endogenous wage distribution.
+Moreover, \citet{Rothschild:2014,Rothschild:2016} in the multidimensional case and \citet{Scheuer:2017} also emphasize the importance of labor market sorting. \citet{Lehmann:2021} and \citet{Golosov:2022} use a first-order approach to theoretically and numerically study multidimensional optimal taxation when there is no bunching.

-A complementary approach to the analysis of policy in the environments with multidimensional skill heterogeneity in rich empirical models is by restricting taxes to parametric families.
-Perhaps the most comprehensive recent analysis using this approach is \citet{Blundell:2012} on optimal taxation of low-income families and \citet{Gayle:2019} on optimal taxation of couples.
-Notable papers that use such a parametric approach in a variety of other areas of optimal taxes are, for example, \citet{Benabou:2002}, \citet{Conesa:2009}, \citet{HSV:2017}. \citet{Heathcote:2021a,Heathcote:2021b} synthesize the Mirrleesian approach and the parametric approach to optimal taxation.
+A complementary approach is to analyze optimal policy in economies with multidimensional heterogeneity by restricting taxes to parametric families.
+The most comprehensive recent analysis using this approach is \citet{Blundell:2012} on optimal taxation of low-income families and \citet{Gayle:2019} on optimal taxation of couples.
+Notable papers that use such a parametric approach in a variety of other areas of optimal taxes are, for example, \citet{Benabou:2002}, \citet{Conesa:2009}, \citet{HSV:2017}. \citet{Heathcote:2021a} synthesize the Mirrleesian approach and the parametric approach to optimal taxation.

-Our positive wage determination model relates to a growing literature in labor economics that adopts a task approach to understand the contribution of multidimensional skills to labor market outcomes such as wage dispersion.
-Recent prominent examples of work in this area include \citet{Yamaguchi:2012}, \citet{Sanders:2012}, \citet{Lindenlaub:2017}, \citet{Deming:2017}, \citet{Guvenen:2020}, \citet{Lise:2020}, \citet{Lindenlaub:2020} and \citet{Roys:2022}.
+Our positive wage determination model relates to a growing literature in labor economics that adopts a task approach to understand the contribution of multidimensional skills to labor market outcomes.
+Recent prominent examples in this area include \citet{Yamaguchi:2012}, \citet{Sanders:2012}, \citet{Lindenlaub:2017}, \citet{Deming:2017}, \citet{Guvenen:2020}, \citet{Lise:2020}, \citet{Roys:2022} and \citet{Lindenlaub:2020}.
 Differently from these papers, we combine multidimensional skill heterogeneity with sorting into worker teams and sorting with heterogeneous firms.